-Tests for treatable causes should include chest x-ray; PPD; serologic tests for mycoplasma, Lyme disease, and HIV; vitamin B 12 , folate, zinc, and copper levels; ESR; antinuclear antibodies; and CSF and blood Venereal Disease Research Laboratory (VDRL) tests.
-History may suggest a drug as a cause.
+Tests for treatable causes should include chest x-ray; PPD (purified protein derivative) for tuberculosis; serologic tests for mycoplasma, Lyme disease, COVID-19, and HIV; erythrocyte sedimentation rate (ESR) and/or C-reactive protein (CRP); antinuclear antibodies; and CSF and blood Venereal Disease Research Laboratory (VDRL) tests.
+History may suggest a medication or recreational drug as a cause.

 Brain MRI is done; multiple sclerosis develops in 50% of patients who have multiple periventricular T2 bright lesions and in 5% who do not have them.

-Autoimmune and demyelinating disorders, infections, and drugs can inflame tissues in spinal cord segments, causing transverse myelitis, which may progress to complete transverse sensorimotor myelopathy.
+Autoimmune and demyelinating disorders, infections, a medication, or a recreational drug can inflame tissues in spinal cord segments, causing transverse myelitis, which may progress to complete transverse sensorimotor myelopathy.

-Do MRI of the spinal cord, CSF analysis, testing for neuromyelitis optica IgG, and other tests for treatable causes (eg, infections, nutritional deficiencies).
+Do MRI of the spinal cord, CSF analysis, testing for neuromyelitis optica IgG, anti-MOG IgG autoantibody, and other tests for treatable causes (eg, infections).